-&lt;sup>6 See NYISO 2021-30 CRP, Appendix E, 70X30 Scenario - Extended Wind Lull for details of the NYISO's wind lull study, including study scope, assumptions, and results.
-The modeling assumptions for the wind lull scenario selected for this report are more fully described in this report.
+6 See NYISO 2021-30 CRP, Appendix E, 70X30 Scenario - Extended Wind Lull for details of the NYISO's wind lull study, including study scope, assumptions, and results.

+7 The modeling assumptions for the wind lull scenario selected for this report are described in the 2021-30 CRP.
+See Footnote 5.